Rights & Responsibilities

 - To be free to carry out your rights and know that CareSource, CareSource’s providers or the Ohio Department of Medicaid (ODM) will not hold this against you.

 - To know that CareSource must follow all federal and state laws, and other laws about privacy that apply.

 - To choose the provider that gives you care whenever possible and appropriate.

-- If you are a female, to be able to go to a woman’s health provider on CareSource’s panel for covered woman’s health services.
+- If you are a female, to be able to go to a woman’s health provider on in the CareSource network for covered woman’s health services.

-- To be able to get a second opinion from a qualified provider on CareSource’s panel.
-If a qualified provider is not able to see you, CareSource must set up a visit with a provider not on our panel.
+- To be able to get a second opinion from a qualified provider on in the CareSource network.
+If a qualified provider is not able to see you, CareSource must set up a visit with a provider not in the network.